GhostRider9211/RelayChat/README.md

 1. Clients connect to the server using **WebSockets (Socket.IO)**.
 2. Messages are emitted to the backend server.
-3. The server publishes chat events to **Kafka topics**.
+3. The server saves messages directly to the database.
-4. Other server instances consume these events.
-5. **Redis Adapter synchronizes Socket.IO events across instances**.
+4. **Redis Adapter synchronizes Socket.IO events across instances**.

 This allows the chat system to scale horizontally across multiple backend servers.